Meditation and quantum gravity

 Gravity’s constant downward pull is a big help for spiritual seekers, meditation practitioners, movement artists.
 By its very nature, gravity can pull even the subtlest of things downward.
 When we cultivate good body mechanics and natural posture, even thoughts will “descend” to a lower center.
 The head becomes lighter and the belly more stable.
 In our practice of meditation, we allow gravity to guide the feeling of Being to a lower point.
 Gravity assists our journey from identification with thinking (head) to Presence (belly).

 As we relax and notice this descending quality, the corresponding ascending property has a spontaneously uplifting effect.
 If we try to lift ourselves up artificially, we disconnect from gravity and waste energy.
 This produces, at best, a faint imitation of lightness.
 As it turns out, genuine lightness and authentic presence result from being grounded.

-The force of gravity is operative at every level of our experience: physical, mental, emotional...in all Nine Spheres.
-Learning to harvest gravity is an important, and often overlooked, aspect of meditative practice.
+The force of gravity is operative at every level of our experience: physical, mental, emotional...in all Nine Petals.
+Learning to harvest gravity is an important and often overlooked aspect of meditative practice.